bretcope/Mayflower.NET/README.md

                                instead.
   -d, --database=VALUE       Generates an integrated auth connection string
                                for the specified database.
+  -p, --provider=VALUE       The database provider you want to use.
+Options are
+	                           SQL and MySql.
   -s, --server=VALUE         Generates an integrated auth connection string
                                with the specified server (default: localhost).
   -f, --folder=VALUE         The folder containing your .sql migration files